typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/typedef.md

 }
 ```

-- Type annotations on arrow function parameters are not required
+- Type annotations on arrow function parameters are required
 - Type annotations on variables are required
-- Options otherwise adhere to the defaults

 ### `arrayDestructuring`